rufuspollock-okfn/cop21/agreement/index.md

 [Placeholder for annexes]

-[^1]: This version took at its starting point the [final draft negotiating text][10nov] and then is being updated to include changes as they occur at the conference.
+[^0]: This version took at its starting point the [final draft negotiating text][10nov] and then is being updated to include changes as they occur at the conference.
 Right now we are working to incorporate all changes from the [4th@10:00 version][4dec].
 This was the version of 23 October with technical corrections: "23 October 2015@23:30 has been edited and the paragraph numbering as well as the cross-references have been updated."

-[^2]: There is a need to specify the context, which placement is yet to be decided.

-[^3]: Indicate linkage with art 2 bis general, legal issue, housing, timing.
-The placing of this paragraph needs to be further discussed.

-[^4]: This provision may apply to other parts of this Article, in particular features and housing.

-[^5]: One group of Parties is of the view that this issue should be dealt with in the Decision.

-[^6]: [South Africa wishes its reservation on the original text in brackets to be recorded; we do not accept any unconditional part of contributions that are nationally determined, particularly if this is a precondition under Art 17.]
+[^2]: Without prejudice to how the final agreement will refer to the mitigation commitments/contributions/other of Parties and pending resolution to Article 2bis.
+Options include:

+      Option 1: Nationally Determined Mitigation [Contribution][Commitment] (NDMC) Option 2: Nationally Determined Mitigation Component of the Contribution referred to in Article 2bis (NDMCC) Option 3: Mitigation Component of the [Intended] Nationally Determined Contribution (MCNDC) Option 4: INDC which can be in the form of co-benefits resulting from the Party's adaptation contributions and economic diversification plans

+[^2]: Overlaps with option b

+[^3]: Depending on the placeholder on 3.1, 3.2 or 3.3 and pending resolution on 2bis.

+[^4]: Note: some of the sub-items listed under features in October/November text taken up elsewhere in Article 3 or the agreement (eg link to global stocktake, environmental integrity)

+      Note: some Parties suggested that some of the sub-items could be taken up in Article 9
+      Note: Flexibility for LDCs SIDS African States addressed elsewhere in art 3.

+[^5]: No decision as to whether {first communication} should be placed in agreement or decision has been taken.

+[^6]: Note: Ensure consistency with housing.

-[^7]: Some Parties would like to reflect the need for NDMC/NDMCC to be captured in an Annex to the Agreement at COP 21 in Paris.
-Links to housing issue and Article 3.2
+[^7]: Note: Some Parties would like to reflect the need for NDMC* to be captured in an annex to the agreement at COP 21.
+Links to housing issue and Article 3, paragraph 2.

-[^8]: Housing issue dealt with separately
+[^8]: Housing issue dealt with separately.

-[^9]: In all cases in the context of support, where it says "developed country Parties", read "developed country Parties [and other Parties in a position to do so]".

-[^10]: In all cases in the context of support, where it says "developing country Parties" read "developing country Parties and other Parties in need of support, including countries with economies in transition".

-[^11]: The term "actions" will be readjusted to align with the term that Parties agree under Article 4.

-[^12]: Unless otherwise provided, the cross-references in this Article refer to the numbering as in ADP.2015.8.InformalNote.
+[^9]: Note: Current paragraphs that are captured in the decision text to remain there

+[^10]: *{Other choices (accounting):*

+    Legal/ technical: CMA; COP; 1/CP.21
+    Inclusion of/ exclusion of: Land use, land-use change, forests, REDD-plus; Internationally transferred mitigation outcomes}

+[^11]: Potential elements of elaboration of the option:

+      * Approval by the Parties involved
+      * Transfer of units/outcomes
+      * Standards for environmental integrity (footnote continues on next page)
+      * Real, verified, permanent, additional
+      * Accounted once/no double counting (also see the relevance of Article 3, paragraph 5, of the text of 5 October as well as Article 3, paragraph 10, option 1 and paragraph 37(g), option 1 of the decision)
+      * Transparency, accuracy, completeness, comparability, consistency

+[^12]: Placeholder until agreement is reached on where support should be dealt-with

+[^13]: Noting that support for the implementation by developing country Parties of their mitigation actions is addressed under Article 6.

 [10nov]: http://unfccc.int/resource/docs/2015/adp2/eng/11infnot.pdf
 [4dec]: http://unfccc.int/files/bodies/awg/application/pdf/_adp_compilation_4dec15@1000.pdf